mrsrmn/RedditEasy/docs/source/func.rst

 This class is for getting posts from a subreddit

-* Parameter: subreddit (str) - The name of the subreddit
 * Parameter: client_id (str, Optional) - Your client ID
 * Parameter: client_secret (str, Optional) - Your client secret
 * Parameter: user_agent (str, Optional) - Your user agent